Particular/docs.particular.net/nservicebus/sagas/saga-finding.md

 include: non-null-task

-Many finders may exist for a a given saga or message type.
+Many finders may exist for a given saga or message type.
 If a saga can't be found and if the saga specifies that it is to be started for that message type, NServiceBus will know that a new saga instance is to be created.

-WARNING: When using custom saga finders users are expected to configure any additional indexes needed to handle [concurrent access to saga instances](/nservicebus/sagas/concurrency.md) properly using the tooling of the selected storage engine.
-Due to this constraint, all persisters are not able to support custom saga finders to the same degree.
+WARNING: When using custom saga finders, users are expected to configure any additional indexes needed to handle [concurrent access to saga instances](/nservicebus/sagas/concurrency.md) properly using the tooling of the selected storage engine.
+Due to this constraint, persisters are not all able to support custom saga finders to the same degree.